Fidel Castro Díaz-Balart: Life and career

 Castro Díaz-Balart then returned to further his studies in Moscow, and received his second doctorate at the Kurchatov Institute of Atomic Energy in 1999.
 In the 2010s, he returned to a level of prominence, serving as a scientific advisor to the Council of State, the governing body of Cuba, and as vice-president of the Academy of Sciences of Cuba.
 Throughout his career, Castro Diaz-Balart authored articles on the developing role of nuclear energy.

-In 2012, Castro Diaz-Balart disputed reports that Fidel Castro was becoming senile, describing his father as "lucid" and "working hard", which was similar to the "upbeat assessment" of Castro's health that Castro Diaz-Balart made in February 2007, following Castro's illness during that period.
+In 2012, Castro Díaz-Balart disputed reports that Fidel Castro was becoming senile, describing his father as "lucid" and "working hard", which was similar to the "upbeat assessment" of Castro's health that Castro Díaz-Balart made in February 2007, following Castro's illness during that period.

 In April 2014, he visited Russia to declare Cuba's recognition of the annexation of Crimea by the Russian Federation, also receiving an honorary doctorate at Voronezh State University.
 In February 2015, during the Cuban thaw towards the end of the Obama administration, when Americans were more freely allowed to visit Cuba, he participated in events to welcome American celebrities to the island, mingling with Paris Hilton and Naomi Campbell.
 The following month, he visited Novosibirsk, Russia, meeting with the mayor, Anatoly Lokot, and regional governor Vladimir Gorodetsky to improve Cuban relations with scientific institutions in the region.

 Family

-Castro Díaz-Balart had three children – Mirta María, Fidel Antonio and José Raúl – with Natasha Smirnova, whom he met in Russia.
+Castro Díaz-Balart had three children – Mirta María, Fidel Antonio, and José Raúl – with Natasha Smirnova, whom he met in Russia.
 After divorcing Smirnova, he married María Victoria Barreiro from Cuba.
 U.S. Congressman Mario Díaz-Balart, currently representing the 25th district of Florida, and former U.S. Congressman Lincoln Díaz-Balart were his maternal cousins.

 Death

 Castro Díaz-Balart died by suicide in Havana on 1 February 2018, at the age of 68.
 He had previously received outpatient care for depression.
 The report of his suicide by the Cuban government was described as "unusually public."
-Fidel Angel Castro Diaz-Balart's first cousin Gabriel Diaz-Balart also died by suicide as a result of depression.
-"Fidelito" Castro Diaz-Balart was buried on the Central Colon Cemetery in Havana, in the tomb of the Academia de Ciencias, to the right of André Voisin.
-His grave has no name on it.
+Fidel Ángel Castro Díaz-Balart's first cousin Gabriel Díaz-Balart also died by suicide as a result of depression.
+"Fidelito" Castro Díaz-Balart was buried in the Central Colon Cemetery in Havana, in the tomb of the Academia de Ciencias, to the right of André Voisin.

-At his death he still held his positions with the Cuban Academy of Sciences and the Council of State.
+At the time of his death, he still held his positions with the Cuban Academy of Sciences and the Council of State.